 BIRTH CONTROL IMPLANT

-• The thin, match-sized, rod implant is placed in the inner side of a woman’s upper arm by a clinician in a clinic or doctor’s office.
+• The thin rod implant is placed under the skin of the upper arm by a clinician in a clinic or doctor’s office.

 Possible Problems or Disadvantages:

 • May have redness, swelling, and pain at the spot where the rod was implanted and there may be some scarring at the insertion site.

 • May have headaches and mood swings

 • May have irregular bleeding and spotting or no monthly periods at all